 The CRUK CoL Centre Childern and Young People’s Cancer PhD Studentship

-Applications for the CRUK CoL Centre CYP PhD programme starting in September 2023 are now open!
+Applications for the CRUK CoL Centre CYP PhD programme starting in September 2024 are now closed!

 This is a unique multidisciplinary and collaborative training opportunity for graduates with a background in biological, biomedical or other relevant sciences, who are interested in carrying out research in cancer biotherapeutics with a special focus on Children and Young People’s Cancer (CYP).